obegron/mkdocs-pipeline-visualizer/README.md

 ## Configuration

-Default it creates two sections in root Pipelines and Tasks, doc_dir should point to directory pipelines and tasks
+By default, the plugin creates two sections at the root level: Pipelines and Tasks.
+The doc_dir should point to the location of pipelines and tasks manifests.

 | Config parameter | Type | Description | Default | Implemented in |
 | ---------------- | ---- | ----------- | ------- | -------------- |